Chandu-0604/e-voting-System-using-DAPP/README.md

 Run:

-bash
-Copy
-Edit
 truffle migrate --network <your-network>

 🙌 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.

-📝 License
-This project is licensed under the MIT License.

 🔗 Connect with Me
 💼 LinkedIn